jslv1995/bitcoin-tracking-project/README.md

         - COIN_GECKO_API_KEY=your_coin_gecko_api_key

 ## Future Enhancements
-- Integrate matplotlib to visualize data.
+- In Development: Integrate matplotlib to visualize data.
-- Implement the data analysis and visualization components using pandas for data processing.
+- In Development: Implement the data analysis and visualization components using pandas for data processing.
-- Integrate news and social media data to correlate with Bitcoin price movements.
 - Explore further correlations between BTC price and stock price trends.

 ## License